GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 	}

 	/**
-	 * Return the templates configuration structure which controls what extra fields will be shown in the "Template" tab when configuring a form's PDF.
+	 * Return the templates configuration structure which controls what extra fields will be shown in the "Template" section when configuring a form's PDF.
 	 *
 	 * @return array The array, split into core components and custom fields *